 Propagate a Rubber Tree Plant with Cuttings

 Rubber tree plants can grow very tall and this means an indoor rubber tree occasionally needs to be pruned.
 After pruning, don’t throw out those cuttings; instead, use them to propagate a rubber tree plant.

-Propagate a rubber tree plant from cuttings starts with getting a good cutting.
-The cutting should be about 6 inches long and have at least two sets of leaves.
+Propagating a rubber tree plant from cuttings starts with getting a good cutting.
+The cutting should be about 6 inches (15 cm.) long and have at least two sets of leaves.

 The next step in how to start a rubber tree plant from cuttings is to remove the bottom set of leaves from the cutting.
 If you would like, you can dip the cutting in rooting hormone.

 Then, place the rubber tree cutting in moist but well-draining potting soil.
 Cover the cutting with either a jar or clear plastic, but make sure that the intact leaves do not touch the glass or plastic.
 If you need to, you can cut the remaining leaves in half, removing the half that is not attached to the stem.

 Place the rubber tree plant cutting in a warm place that is lit by only indirect light.
 In two to three weeks, the rubber tree cutting should have developed roots and the covering can be removed.

 Using Air Layering for Propagation of a Rubber Tree Plant

 Another way to propagate a rubber tree plant is by using air layering.
 This method basically leaves the “cutting” on the rubber tree while it is rooting.

 The first step in propagating a rubber tree with air layering is to choose a stem to make into a new plant.
-The stem should be at least 12 inches long, but can be longer if you would like.
+The stem should be at least 12 inches (30.5 cm.) long, but can be longer if you would like.